Film Spoilers and

 The sole possession he kept from the fire was his voice-recorder.
 He played back one of the audio recordings he had made, as Lily listened in disbelief - it was of Katie speaking to him when he was hugging her ("I'm not gonna let you go") in the room, proving that the events in 1408 actually happened (and that Katie's 'ghost' was real).

 Crawford Shot His Unfaithful Wife Jennifer in the Face After Cleverly Switching Weapons and Using the Identical Gun of Her Virile Lover Lt.
 Nunally (Who Was Also the Investigating Cop); During the Subsequent Trial, Crawford Was Declared Innocent of "Attempted Murder."
 Afterwards He Ordered Comatose Wife Jennifer Removed From Life Support, and The Incriminating Bullet Lodged in Her Head Was Retrieved and Tested.
-He Also Admitted His Crime (Thinking He Was Protected by the Double Jeopardy Clause), and Now Could Be Fully Retried for "Murder" with New Evidence (the Switched Guns, the Bullet, Etc.)
+He also Admitted His Crime (Thinking He Was Protected by the Double Jeopardy Clause), But Didn't Realize After Confessing That He Could Now Be Fully Retried for "Murder" with New Evidence (the Switched Guns, the Bullet, Etc.)

-In the film's opening, he found evidence (on November 10th) that his young attractive 'trophy' wife Jennifer (or "Jen") (Embeth Davidtz) was engaged in an affair (later revealed as twice-per-week) in the same hotel in Santa Monica.
+In the film's opening, Crawford found evidence (on November 10th) that his young attractive 'trophy' wife Jennifer (or "Jen") (Embeth Davidtz) was engaged in an affair (later revealed as twice-per-week) in the same hotel in Santa Monica (in LA's Southern California).
 She was swimming in the Fairmont Miramar Hotel & Bungalows pool area with virile Lt.
-Robert Nunally (Billy Burke), an LAPD hostage negotiator, both signed in as Mr. and Mrs. Smith.
-[Plot Twist: Offscreen, Crawford switched his Glock 45 gun with Nunally's identical gun in the hotel room: "You took his, you put yours in his place."]
+Robert Nunally (Billy Burke), LAPD's head hostage negotiator, where both signed in as Mr. and Mrs. Smith.

 During an immediate courtroom trial in which Beachum thought he had a 'foolproof' open-and-shut attempted murder case (with a weapon and a signed confession), Crawford represented himself, and challenged Beachum before the trial: "You look closely enough, you'll find everything has a weak spot where it can break, sooner or later" -

-Jennifer was the sole witness who could testify against Crawford, but hopes of her testifying against her husband vanished when he threatened to use his 'health care proxy,' and he ordered her removed or unplugged from life support.
+Jennifer was the sole witness who could testify against her husband Crawford (who had shot her), but hopes of her testifying against him vanished when Crawford threatened to use his 'health care proxy,' and he ordered her removed or unplugged from life support.
 Beachum worried: "This man's gonna kill his wife."
-Beachum secured a court order to stop the disconnection, and delivered it to the medical center just as Jennifer was flat-lining - and he was unsuccessful in halting her death.
+Beachum secured a court order to stop the disconnection, and delivered it to the medical center just as Jennifer was flat-lining - he was unsuccessful in halting her death.
 Beachum was tipped off to the possibility of two identical guns (used by Nunally and Crawford) when he accidentally picked up the cellphone of his assistant.

 Beachum walked outside, where police had been listening in, and Crawford was subsequently charged with murder.
 As the film concluded, once again, Beachum was back in court trying Crawford for the new crime.